larryb02/Build-Server/README.md

 ### How to run locally
 Requirements:
 - SQL server.
-Can confirm postgres is supported, but most implementations should work as well.
+Can confirm postgres is supported, but most implementations should work as well
 - python3
 - npm